 URM physicians are also more likely than their non-minority counterparts to conduct research to help reduce racial disparities in health care.*

 As late as 1969, minority matriculation in medical schools nationwide totaled 292, or three percent of the total number of enrollees.
 In 1970, the AAMC recommended that the number of medical school matriculants from URM increase to 12 percent of the total by 1975 and that a central loan program be created for URM students.
 By 1976, these goals had not been reached, however, enrollment of URM students had increased to nine percent.
 Low minority representation was perceived as an issue of equal opportunity.
 New minority representation issues surfaced in the 1980s when research showed that minority physicians were more likely than were their non-minority colleagues to practice in underserved areas.
 Attempts to increase minority representation in medical school now had two motivations: 1) equal access to education, and 2) improving health care in medically underserved areas.

 There are four racial and ethnic groups defined by AAMC as under-represented minorities (URM) in medicine: African Americans, Mexican Americans, mainland Puerto Ricans, and Native Americans.
 In 2001, however, AAMC appointed an advisory committee to examine their definition of URM.
 The results of a revision of the definition could have serious repercussions for scholarship programs, recruitment efforts and academic enrichment programs.
-For more information on the possible revision of the URM definition, check out the AAMC website and the facts compiled on the issue by the Student National Medical Association (SNMA).
+For more information on the possible revision of the URM definition, check out the AAMC website.

 Affirmative Action Past and Present